Angle ranks of abelian varieties: Introduction

 \begin{theorem} Suppose that $\overline{G}$ acts primitively on $\{1,\dots,g\}$ and $C$ is nontrivial.
 Then $A$ has maximal angle rank.
 In particular, the Tate conjecture is true for all powers of $A$. \end{theorem}

-Finally, using the formalism of the Newton hyperplane vector space together with a generalization of Siegel's lemma to $A\in M_{M,N}(\QQ)$ without assumptions on $M$ and $N$, we give an effective version of a recent theorem of Zarhin.
+Finally, using the formalism of the Newton hyperplane vector space together with a variant of Siegel's lemma on integer solutions of linear systems of equations, we give an effective version of a recent theorem of Zarhin.
 Before stating the theorem, we fix some notation.
 Consider a relation among Frobenius eigenvalues